jphalimi/PythonForMIC/Doc/distutils/sourcedist.rst

 per line, regular files (or symlinks to them) only.
 If you do supply your own :file:`MANIFEST`, you must specify everything: the default set of files described above does not apply in this case.

-.. versionchanged:: 3.1
-   An existing generated :file:`MANIFEST` will be regenerated without :command:`sdist` comparing its modification time to the one of :file:`MANIFEST.in` or :file:`setup.py`.

-.. versionchanged:: 3.1.3
-   :file:`MANIFEST` files start with a comment indicating they are generated.
-   Files without this comment are not overwritten or removed.

-.. versionchanged:: 3.2.2
-   :command:`sdist` will read a :file:`MANIFEST` file if no :file:`MANIFEST.in`
-   exists, like it used to do.

 The manifest template has one command per line, where each command specifies a set of files to include or exclude from the source distribution.
 For an